Ordisoftware/Hebrew-Letters/README.md

 - Update to SQLite 3.32.3 ODBC Driver.
 - Update Framework .NET version to 4.7.2 and supported Windows only 7 SP1 or higher.
 - Improve setup.
+- The application now automatically creates the DSN in the Windows registry.

 #### 2020.04.23 - Version 4.1